Active Health: Giving your body the nutrition it needs

-Under the Active Health programme, there are four habits you can incorporate into your life in order to achieve a balanced diet:
+Under the Active Health programme by Sport Singapore, there are four habits you can incorporate into your life in order to achieve a balanced diet:

 1. Keep certain food choices away from your home and office space